d12frosted/elpa-mirror/gnu/tempel-readme.txt

 [general] <https://github.com/noctuid/general>

-8 Alternatives
+9 Alternatives
 ══════════════

-  Tempel does not come with readily available snippet collections, unlike the YASnippet library.
+  There are plenty of alternative packages which provide abbreviation or snippet expansion.
 Try Tempel if you like small and simple packages.
 With Tempel you write your templates in Lisp syntax, which from my perspective fits well to the hackable nature of Emacs.
 Tempel took inspiration from the [Tempo-Snippets] package by Nikolaj Schumacher ([GitHub link]).

-  There are plenty of alternative packages which provide abbreviation or snippet expansion.
+  List of alternatives (built-in or separate packages):

   • abbrev.el: Abbreviation expansion, builtin
+  • expand.el: Abbreviation expansion, builtin
   • skeleton.el: Lisp syntax for templates, builtin
   • tempo.el: Lisp syntax for templates, builtin
   • [aas.el]: Auto activating snippets